NoamZeise/pages/_posts/2020-09-18-AStarDijkstra.md

 ---
 layout: post
-title: A* and Djikstra Shortest Path in C#
+title: A* and Dijkstra Shortest Path in C#
 category: Demo
 ---

 [Source Code](https://github.com/NoamZeise/A-Djikstra-PathfindingAlgorithms/tree/master/PathfindingAlgorithms)

-Djikstra is a common algorithm used to find the shortest paths from one node to all others, A* (A star) is a modification of djikstra that considers going from one node to one other.
+Dijkstra is a common algorithm used to find the shortest paths from one node to all others, A* (A star) is a modification of djikstra that considers going from one node to one other.
 A* considers how close a node is from the goal and prefers nodes that bring you closer to the end goal.